Who is eligible for this course?

-How do I sign up?
+Why sign up?

 Frequently Asked Questions

-Why was this course developed?
+Why was the PSP Wellbeing Course developed?

-This course was designed to be helpful for PSP who have mental health concerns who are looking for a new way to access services or are faced with barriers for accessing care such as:
+The therapist-guided PSP Wellbeing Course was designed to be helpful for PSP who have mental health concerns who are looking for a new way to access services or are faced with barriers for accessing care such as:

-• limited resources (e.g., insufficient access).
+- Limited resources (e.g., insufficient access)

 Who developed the therapist-guided PSP Wellbeing Course?